Panthr75/Color/README.md

 # Color
-A Test to find out which way to convert a string hex to RGB is more efficient.
+A Test to find out which way to convert a string hex to RGB is better.